RedHatWorkshops/openshiftv3-workshop/README.md

-# Lab Exercises - Table of Contents
+# Exercises - Table of Contents

 * Lab 0.
 [Setting up client tools](0-setting-up-client-tools.adoc)
 * Lab 1.
 [Creating an application from an existing Docker Image using CLI](1-create-app-from-docker-image.adoc)